…April 25, 2015, was a dark day in the history of Lalitpur – an earthquake damaged many beautiful buildings around Patan Durbar Square.

 Nawar culture

-One of local city centres was Patan or Lalitpur.
-It is possible that this city was founded in the 3rd century BC by Kirati people and later turned into a centre of Newar culture.
-City, its architecture and art developed under the influence of Buddhist and Hindu religions as well as multiple nations living and trading here.
+One of the local city centers was Patan or Lalitpur.
+It is possible that this city was founded in the 3rd century BC by Kirati people and later turned into a center of Newar culture.
+City, its architecture, and art developed under the influence of Buddhist and Hindu religions as well as multiple nations living and trading here.

-Historical Newar architecture and art is distinct, very elaborate and belongs in the list of the highest achievements of humankind.
-Especially developed is woodcarving, stone, brick and brass craftmanship – few cultures in the world have been that skillful as Newars in this respect.
+Historical Newar architecture and art are distinct, very elaborate, and belongs on the list of the highest achievements of humankind.
+Especially developed is woodcarving, stone, brick, and brass craftsmanship – few cultures in the world have been that skillful as Newars in this respect.

 Malla kings